|

 later sold to the Taggart Paper Company after that.
 Lefebvre invented a

-process where ground wood pulp could be process into paper without the use of a
+process where ground wood pulp could be processed into paper without the use of a

 sulphite by putting the wood through a series of scrubbing tanks, and any waste